leonistheczar/muscle-mart/README.md

-# 🌟 E-Commerce Web Project
+# 🌟 Muscle Mart Web Design

-A modern, responsive, and interactive **e-commerce website** built with **HTML, TailwindCSS, and JavaScript (Vite)**.
+A modern, responsive, and interactive **Gym / Fitness Products Website** built with **HTML, TailwindCSS, and JavaScript (Vite)**.
 The project showcases dynamic product listings, filtering, user reviews, and a sleek UI with smooth interactions.

 ---